arnasziedavicius/app-deployment-ubuntu/README.md

 # app-deployment-ubuntu

 Shell scripts for automated application initialisation (`init.sh`) and updating (`update.sh`) on bare Ubuntu.
-Built with [Nuxt.js](https://nuxtjs.org/) in mind but can be applied to any node app depending on build scripts and prerequisites.
+Built with [Nuxt.js](https://nuxtjs.org/) in mind but can be applied to any app depending on build scripts and prerequisites.

 In basic terms, the initialisation script will:
 * Install the necessary software